 Kate Bosen planned on majoring in history when she first came to Georgia Tech.
-But she realized how much she wanted music to be a larger part of her life after a conversation with the professor of one of her choir classes.
+But she realized how much she wanted music to be a larger part of her life after a conversation with a choir class professor.

-She is working in the Brain Music Lab, which specializes in connecting music to the body, for her capstone project.
-Her project will discover new modes of artistic expression and find new therapies for clinical patients.
+She worked in the Brain Music Lab, which specializes in connecting music to the body, for her capstone project.
+There she worked to discover new modes of artistic expression and find new therapies for clinical patients.
 “It’s really kind of poetic.
 It asks questions like, ‘How do you make music out of a heartbeat?’ or ‘How do you make music out of a brain signal?’,” she said.

 Note: video footage captured prior to Covid-19 pandemic.